Austrian SS

-The Austrian SS was that portion of the Schutzstaffel (SS) membership from Austria.
+The Austrian SS was the portion of the Schutzstaffel (SS) membership from Austria.
 The term and title was used unofficially.
 They were never officially recognized as a separate branch of the SS.
 Austrian SS members were seen as regular personnel and they served in every branch of the SS.

 History

 With Kaltenbrunner (on the far left), Heinrich Himmler talks to camp commander, Franz Ziereis, during an official visit to Mauthausen concentration camp in 1941.
 Austrian Gauleiter August Eigruber (wearing a pre-war Allgemeine SS uniform) accompanies them along with other SS officials.

 The term "Austrian SS" is often used to describe that portion of the SS membership from Austria, but it was never a recognized branch of the SS.
 In contrast to SS members from other countries, who were grouped into either the Germanic-SS or the Foreign Legions of the Waffen-SS, Austrian SS members were regular SS personnel.
 It was technically under the command of the SS in Germany, but often acted independently concerning Austrian affairs.
 The Austrian SS was founded in 1930 and, by 1934, was acting as a covert force to bring about the Anschluss with Germany, which occurred in March 1938.
 Early Austrian SS leaders were Ernst Kaltenbrunner and Arthur Seyss-Inquart.

 Austrian SS men were organized in the same manner as the Allgemeine-SS, but operated as an underground organization, in particular after 1936 when the Austrian government declared the SS an illegal organization.
 Kaltenbrunner, for example, repeatedly made trips to Bavaria to consult with Himmler and Heydrich.
 Hiding on a train and on a ship that traveled to Passau, he would return with money and orders for Austrian comrades.
 Kaltenbrunner was arrested for a second time in 1937, by Austrian authorities on charges of being head of the illegal Nazi Party organisation in Upper Austria.
 He was released in September.
 One of the largest formations of the Austrian SS was the 11th SS-Standarte operating out of Vienna.